 The term user intent (often referred to as searcher intent or keyword intent) refers to the reason why someone performs a search in Google or another search engine.
 It’s the ultimate goal the searcher has in conducting the search.

-It could be to find an answer to whatever question they have or advice on how to achieve the desired goal.
+Their intention could be to find an answer to whatever question they have or advice on how to achieve the desired goal.
 Maybe the searcher wants to find a place to buy a product they want.
 Or, maybe they’re just looking for a specific website and forgot its URL.

 In each of the above examples, they exhibit an intent.

-What Are the Types of User Intent?
+What Are the Different Types of User Intent?

 1. Informational Intent

-Informational intent, or intent to know, helps us obtain specific information, research a particular topic or learn something new.
+Informational intent, or intent to know, helps us obtain specific information, research a particular topic, or learn something new.

 Sometimes informational intent is also intent to do, like when asking Google for advice on completing a task or suggestions on gifts for a special occasion.